alessandrocuzzocrea/garden/src/notes/designing-games.md

 - One classic way of doing this is by varying the pacing.
 The traditional pacing curve includes a hook, rising action, climax, and resolution.
 - We can also vary the flavor of emotions by changing their *valence*, which refers to the positive or negative quality of an emotion.

+**Flow**
+- FLOW is a state of concentration so focused that it amounts to total absorption in an activity.
+- Flow is a popular concept in psychology that is particularly applicable to game design.
+- It was originally described by the Hungarian psychologist Mihály Csíkszentmihályi.
+- Flow makes time seem to disappear.
+Hours can seem like minutes when a player is utterly engrossed in an activity.
+It is the perfect form of escapism because it strips everything else out of the mind.
+- If the task is too hard, flow breaks as the player becomes confused and anxious.
+- If it is too easy, the player gets bored.
+- Flow is the foundation for most good game experiences.

 #### Engines of Experience

 ## Part 2 - Game Crafting